 - Ingrown and discolored toenails

 If you find any of these conditions, schedule the earliest possible appointment with our office.
-In the event you discover any sign of infection (pain, swelling, warmth, or redness) seek emergency medical services.
+440-331-9383.
+In the event you can not get in touch with us and you see signs of infection (pain, swelling, warmth, or redness) seek emergency medical services.